donaldRwilliams/GGMncv/README.md

 computed using a non-parametric bootstrap strategy.

-Additionally, more recent work does allow for obtaining confidence intervals and p-values with the de-sparsified method.
-For the graphical lasso, these are not available for the partial correlations so currently only *p*-values are provided.
+Additionally, more recent work does allow for obtaining confidence intervals and *p*-values with the de-sparsified method.
+For the graphical lasso, the former are not available for the partial correlations so currently only *p*-values are provided [Statistical Inferece](#statistical-inference).

 ### Variable Inclusion “Probability”